Journal of Graph Theory

 Proofs: Authors will receive proofs which should be corrected and returned to the publisher within 48 hours of receipt.
 No substantial new material may be inserted in the text at the proofreading stage.

 Electronic Proofing: In order to expedite the publication and on-line posting of articles in Wiley Online Library, the Journal of Graph Theory now offers electronic proofing.
-Corresponding authors with e-mail addresses will be sent page proofs (and paperwork, such as reprint order forms) in pdf format via e-mail.
-Please follow the instructions in the e-mail; contact names and numbers are given for questions, problems, or if an author wishes to receive a paper proof.
-A fax cover form with the Production Editor's information is also provided for authors to fax their corrections.
+Corresponding authors with e-mail addresses will be sent page proofs and instructions in pdf format via e-mail.

 ???
 Production Questions ??